 Visualization Chessboard

 The chessboard is made up of an eight-by-eight field of squares.
 A square on the board is represented by a button in the program.
 “A button is a tk widget which is designed for the user to interact with, i.e. if the button is pressed by mouse click, some action might be started.
 They can also contain text and images like labels.”
 (Klein, 2022).
 A grid is used to arrange the buttons horizontally and vertically into a table format, where each button has its own coordinates.
 Each button is stored in a variable.
 To create a button, a class named “Button” from the tkinter library is used.

-***button class To create a button, "Button()" is used, with its properties contained inside the brackets.
 To display our button on the board, we must attach it to the grid by specifying its row and column.